Diptych Project #11

 SARA PICKS UP SEASHELLS ON THE SEASHORE.
 I love the way the shapes of the shells mimic the shape of the surf boards.
 These two photos always felt like they belonged together.
 Shot on Portra400, soaked in sea water, developed in my kitchen.

 SURF.
 Surf boards waiting on the beach.
-Their oblong shapes are repeated throughout the psychedelic colouring caused by intentionally damage to the emulsion with seawater.
+Their oblong shapes are repeated throughout the psychedelic colouring caused by intentional damage to the emulsion with seawater.
 This first attempt at film soup has been really fun.
 Portra 400.

 Diptych Project #5